-Well, with Google Play officially not working in China, there are over 200 local alternative Android app stores (Top 20 covering almost 90% of the market).
-Each of these stores has its own distinctive features and tools for content promotion on its platform so in order to localize your Android app for China, you’ll have to negotiate with each store individually.
-Here we have listed the top 5 most popular Chinese app stores:
+With Google Play officially not working in China, there are over 200 local alternative Android app stores (top 20 covering almost 90% of the market).
+Each of these stores has its own distinctive features and tools for content promotion on its platform, so in order to localize your Android app for China, you’ll have to negotiate with each store individually.
+Here, we have listed the top 5 most popular Chinese app stores:

 - 360 Mobile Assistant